idowujames/web-scrapping-bookstoscrape/README.md

-# Web Scraper for Books
+# Web Scraper and data cleaning for Books

-This Python script demonstrates a basic web scraper for the Books To Scrape: https://books.toscrape.com website.
+This Python script demonstrates a web scraper and data cleaning for the Books To Scrape: https://books.toscrape.com website.
 It was created to test my understanding of web scraping techniques and explore my current knowledge in this area.

 Overview

-The web scraper is designed to extract the following information from the book pages:
+The web scraper is designed to extract the following information from the book pages and also clean the clean the scrapped data for further analysis:

 - Book Name
 - Book Details (e.g., Product Type, Price, Tax, etc.)